PeterWong327/study-guide-notes/misc.md

 - What are presentational components?
   - Presentational components are components that do not specify any behaviors.
 They are only concerned with how things render or look.

+- Explain Context in React

+- What does the <Provider> component do?